 The presentation of information, including tables of receipt of revenues, is intended to show recent historical information and is not intended to indicate future or continuing trends in the financial position or other affairs of the Authority.
 No representation is made that past experience, as it might be shown by such financial and other information, will necessarily continue or be repeated in the future.

 The Authority regularly prepares a variety of reports, including audits, budgets and related documents.
-Any owner of a Note may obtain a copy of any such report, as available, from the Authority.
-Additional information regarding this Official Statement may be obtained by contacting: Orange County Fire Authority Treasurer's Office, 1 Fire Authority Road, Irvine, California 92602, Attention: Treasurer.
+Any owner of a Note may obtain a copy of any such report from the Authority.

 THE NOTES

 General